First of all, are you “in”?

 - When you want to leave a room, it’s best NOT to announce that you’re leaving, even if you’re a moderator or up on stage.
 Many people still do this, but I’ve heard many moderators speak against this.
 To leave the room, just click on the link at the bottom with the ️”peace out” icon and the “leave quietly” verbiage.
 As you can tell from the link, the founders intended to have you leave the room without any fanfare.
 If you announce that you’re leaving a room, it tends to disrupt the flow of the conversation.

-- Make sure you attach headphones when you plan to speak for optimum voice quality and reduction of background noise.
+- Make sure you attach headphones with a mic when you plan to speak for optimum voice quality and reduction of background noise.
 You’ll also want to be in a location where your connection to the internet is strong.
 What a disappointment it would be if you were able to ask your favorite influencer a question only to discover that they can’t hear you… and your chance is lost for good!
 I watched this happen today, in fact.

 - Don’t feel bad if, immediately after you finish your question on stage, you’re placed back into the audience.
 Many moderators like to hold the stage empty except for those about to speak.